 - On hold or stalled

 - In an earlier exploration stage

-- Are getting energy but you’re not sure if they’re worth pursing yet
+- Are getting energy but you are not sure if they are worth pursing yet

 This is a great activity to do with sticky notes on the wall.
-Once you feel like you have almost all of the active projects listed, start grouping together the ones that seem like they’re in similar states.
+Once you feel like you have almost all of the active projects listed, start grouping together the ones that seem like they are in similar states.

 These states will be the initial columns on your Kanban board.
-At Rally, we’ve got six states on our Initiative board: Backlog, Initial Customer Validation, Assessing, Ready, Building, and Collecting Evidence.
+At CA Agile Central, we have got six states on our Initiative board: Backlog, Initial Customer Validation, Assessing, Ready, Building, and Collecting Evidence.

 Remember your current policies

 You might have an extensive software development process already defined that prescribes what steps have to happen as projects advance through their life cycle.
-In many organizations, this kind of process is extremely detailed, and people just pay lip service to many of the steps.
+In many organizations, this kind of process is extremely detailed, and people ignore many of the steps.
 A simple process that people actually follow is more rigorous than a complex process everyone avoids.

 In a Kanban system, simple policies define when items can move across the board.
-The simpler the policies, the more likely they are to be followed, but you do want to make sure truly critical activities are represented.
+The simpler the policies, the more likely they are to be followed, but make sure truly critical activities are represented.
 Think of each policy as a simple checklist that needs to be checked off before an item moves.
 Here are some policy examples at the feature level:

 |Backlog||Analysis||Ready for Dev|